ManiacPog/SVG-to-sight-art/README.md

 secondly i will ask that you get a little experience in how to properly format a reticle in Warthunder.
 It is important you understand how they are formated and work.
 There are many guides on how to make your own so it should be pretty easy.

+## Incase you do not trust the exe, you may run this script using Python directly (download the .py file)